 From India, Visakhapatnam

 Good day!
-Regarding your startup with the HR Dept, make sure to start with the Manpower plan for your company.
-Start gathering information about what, how much, and when you are going to start hiring people.
-Identify the budget for the salary to be paid and the recruitment needs for the organization.
-If you answer these questions, you can start putting your plans and steps for starting.
+Regarding your startup with the HR Department, make sure to start with the manpower plan for your company.
+Begin by gathering information about what, how much, and when you are going to start hiring people.
+Identify the budget for the salaries to be paid and the recruitment needs for the organization.
+By answering these questions, you can start putting your plans and steps for starting.

 Yousef Naser